CSE512-16S/fp-dbabbs-jordanstarkey95/readme.md

 ![alt text](http://cse512-16s.github.io/fp-dbabbs-jordanstarkey95/summary.png "Project")

-## Breakdown

-1. Plan.
-Decide on project idea and determine scope of the plan.
-Create project progress presentation, storyboard, project plan, and literature review.
-Dylan and Jordan decided on the project together, and Dylan created the planning deliverables.
-2. Determine data schema.
-Dylan and Jordan researched other D3.js projects that have used trees, networks, and graphs before in order to find the best format to store the data.
-Both partners researched independently and reported their results.
-3. Create the web scraper.
-The web scraper is a very pivotal aspect of the project, as we need to grab data from the University of Washington official course catalog.
-Jordan completed the python web scraper.
-4. Use mock data to create prototype.
-Jordan and Dylan worked together to create an initial prototype.
-5. Build the visualization.
-Jordan built the majority of the tool.
-6. Implement a proper user interface.
-Upon completion of a functioning final version, we going implemented a beautiful user experience in the tool.
-Dylan took charge of this part.
-7. Create posterboard and content.
-Dylan completed this task.
-8. Write conference paper.
-Both team members worked on this part.

 ## Running Instructions

-Put your running instructions here.
-(Tell us how to open your visualization.)

 Access our visualization at http://cse512-16s.github.io/fp-dbabbs-jordanstarkey95/live or download this repository and run `python -m SimpleHTTPServer 8888` and access this from http://localhost:8888/.